IceCereal/Iris-Bot/README.md

 4. Welcome new members to the Admin team
 5. Take care of certain events

-However, after stagnating for a couple of months, the master lost interest.
+After stagnating for a couple of months, the master lost interest.
 However, despite being in a coma for a couple of months, MaidSama woke up.